dart-lang/language/working/unquoted-imports/feature-specification.md

 that automatically converts existing "dart:" and "package:" string-based directives to the new syntax.
-A handful of regexes are sufficient to break an existing import into a series of slash-separated segments which are dot-separated identifiers.
+A handful of regexes are sufficient to break an existing import into a series of slash-separated segments which are dot-separated components.
 Then the above snippet of Dart code will convert that to the new syntax.

 ### Lint